klum-dsl/klum-ast/README.md

     url "z"
 }

-// convenient using the named parameters syntax def c2 = Config.create(copyFrom: template) {
+// more convenient using the named parameters syntax def c2 = Config.create(copyFrom: template) {
     url "z"
 }
 ```

-If using named parameters, the `copyFrom` entry should be the first!
+In both notations, the `copyFrom` entry should be the first, otherwise it might override values set before it.

-### withTemplate
+### withTemplate()

- Using the `withTemplate()` method, a template will be applied to all instances of that class that are a created inside
+`withTemplate()` provides scope templates.
+It takes a template and a closure, and the template is automatically
- the given closures (effectively creating a scoped template),
+applied to all instance creations within that closure.

- __A template are only applied inside the scope when using the `create()` method, it is NOT invoked when using the
+ __A template is only applied inside the scope when using the `create()` method, it is NOT invoked when using the
  constructor directly!__

 Usage: